DecNet-Games/Brody/README.md

-# Brody — Autonomous AI Game Developer for Unity
+# Brody — Your Game Dev Homie.

 > **Brody** is an autonomous AI assistant and engine orchestration agent that lives natively inside the Unity Editor.
 Build games 10x faster without ever leaving your workspace.